bloomjn/VMworld-2021-IaC/README.md

+# VMworld 2021 [NET2272]
-# [NET2272] Getting Started with NSX Infrastructure as Code
+# Getting Started with NSX Infrastructure as Code

 Goal
   - Automate infrastructure using well known industry tools and integrate it into a code pipeline!